Shelley v. Kraemer: Decision

 On May 3, 1948, the Supreme Court issued a unanimous 6–0 decision in favor of the Shelleys.
-Justices Robert H. Jackson, Stanley F. Reed, and Wiley Blount Rutledge recused themselves from the case, likely because they each owned property that was subject to restrictive covenants.
+Justices Robert H. Jackson, Stanley F. Reed, and Wiley Blount Rutledge recused themselves from the case; legal scholar Ruthann Robson has posited that this may have been because they each owned property that was subject to restrictive covenants.
 The Supreme Court held "that the [racially] restrictive agreements, standing alone, cannot be regarded as violative of any rights guaranteed to petitioners by the Fourteenth Amendment."
 Private parties might abide by the terms of such a restrictive covenant, but they might not seek judicial enforcement of such a covenant, as that would be a state action.
 Because such state action would be discriminatory, the enforcement of a racially based restrictive covenant in a state court would therefore violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

 The court rejected the argument that since state courts would enforce a restrictive covenant against white people, judicial enforcement of restrictive covenants would not violate the Equal Protection Clause.
 The court noted that the Fourteenth Amendment guarantees individual rights, and that equal protection of the law is not achieved by the imposition of inequalities:

 We have no doubt that there has been state action in these cases in the full and complete sense of the phrase.
 The undisputed facts disclose that petitioners were willing purchasers of properties upon which they desired to establish homes.
 The owners of the properties were willing sellers, and contracts of sale were accordingly consummated.
 It is clear that, but for the active intervention of the state courts, supported by the full panoply of state power, petitioners would have been free to occupy the properties in question without restraint.

 These are not cases, as has been suggested, in which the States have merely abstained from action, leaving private individuals free to impose such discriminations as they see fit.
 Rather, these are cases in which the States have made available to such individuals the full coercive power of government to deny to petitioners, on the grounds of race or color, the enjoyment of property rights in premises which petitioners are willing and financially able to acquire and which the grantors are willing to sell.
 The difference between judicial enforcement and nonenforcement of the restrictive covenants is the difference to petitioners between being denied rights of property available to other members of the community and being accorded full enjoyment of those rights on an equal footing.